MiloMessinger/HarvardWestlakeGame/design.md

 - However, the teachers do not want the students to leave.
 - They try to find students' schemes (so schemes should take a while and should be easy to spot) and send students to the office if they get caught.
 - If a teacher is abusing their tools, however, they too will get sent to the office.
-- <span style="color:red">Comment: This game should probably not be that violent, especially student-on-teacher violence, so Harvard-Westlake does not get too mad.</span>

 ## Items
 Students and teachers should be able to collect items in an inventory throughout the game.
 This can include permitted items, like computers or school supplies, or forbidden items, like knives, paint, explosives, or anything else they can get their hands on.

-- <span style="color:red">Comment: The use of knives and explosives is potentially problematic.
-Instead, forbidden items could be phones, paint, cars, rocks, or other things.</span>

 Teachers try to prevent students from accessing prohibited items during the game and can confiscate items they find.